jiwangyihao/Saturn-docs/README.md

 This repository is open source under the MPL-2.0 License.

-The Saturn AI main project will be open source under the MPL-2.0 License as soon as it is released.
+The Saturn AI main project will be open source under the MPL-2.0 License as soon as it is officially public released.

 ## Work in Progress